6.1 PreLab Reading – The Endocrine System

 Thyroid, Cortisol, and Testosterone

-In this experiment, we examine the pathways of three hormones: thyroid hormone, cortisol, and testosterone.
+In this lab, we examine the pathways of three hormones: thyroid hormone, cortisol, and testosterone.
 The hormonal pathways are similar in all three cases.
 The hypothalamus plays a crucial role by secreting a releasing hormone to regulate each hormone secreted by the anterior pituitary gland.
 Think of the hypothalamus as a command center.
 Without stimulation, the hypothalamus will not secrete the release hormones (TRH, CRH, and GnRH) needed to stimulate the anterior pituitary gland.

 To simplify the relationship between the reproductive and endocrine systems, we will focus only on the male system.
 The female reproductive system is more challenging to study due to its continuous cycling.